 Preamble and postamble.
-With software pipelining, the first and last iterations have to be treated especially: Concretely, a loop in which some instructions are being pulled into the previous iteration, requires a preamble (also called prologue) consisting of the early instructions for the first iteration, and a postamble (also called epilogue), consisting of the non-early instructions of the last iteration.
+With software pipelining, the first and last iterations have to be treated especially: Concretely, a loop in which some instructions are being pulled into the previous iteration, requires a preamble consisting of the early instructions for the first iteration, and a postamble, consisting of the non-early instructions of the last iteration.
 Together, preamble and postamble then account for one full iteration.
 If both early and late instructions are used, preamble and postamble account for two full iterations.
 In either case, the loop counter needs to be adjusted accordingly.